 Assistant professor guest

-In addition to the question why plants became woody during evolutionary history, I am interested to know what are the genes that have turned on the wood pathway in all these hundreds of derived woody groups using gene expression and QTL experiments in Arabidopsis and relatives.
-I hope my research could contribute to complementary directions, such as inducing woody and thus more drought resistant and taller phenotypes in otherwise herbaceous crops that may help us to produce more food in a world where plant growth will become more demanding due to climate change.
+In addition to the question why plants became woody during evolutionary history, I am interested to know what are the genes that have turned on the wood pathway in all these woody groups using a collaborative effort with Prof. Offringa (IBL).
+My collaboration with Dr. Balazadeh (IBL) focuses on the link between gene regulatory networks involved in wood formation and drought stress.
+In the future, this research could be applied to herbaceous crops, generating taller, woodier and more drought tolerant phenotypes that may help us to produce more food in a world where plant growth will become more demanding due to climate change.